 We recommend all interested candidates submit a pre-application before applying.
 This is the first step in determining if your experience is a fit for an executive program and if you qualify for a test score waiver.
 After a reviewing your information, you will receive a follow-up email with feedback within 3-5 business days.

 Please note that the pre-application will only confirm whether you meet the basic prerequisites for candidacy.
 It is not an indication of an admission decision.

-There are many ways to connect with us both on campus and virtually to learn more about Executive Programs and the admissions process.
+There are many ways to connect with us to learn more about Executive Programs and the admissions process.
 See here for a list of our upcoming events.

 We are currently accepting applications online for the fall 2020 term for all programs.
 Begin or access your application in the online application portal.